Vivekanand-R/AI-Product-Framework/README.md

 In software development, whether using Scrum for structured sprints or Kanban for visual clarity, the goal remains consistent: deliver value through rapid, responsive iteration.
 Agile thrives on its core cycle — Discover, Define, Design, and Deliver — making it especially effective for leaders navigating.

-**Scrum:** Time-boxed sprints, and defined roles to deliver iterative value with regular planning and feedback.
+**Scrum:** Iterative delivery through time-boxed sprints, clear roles, and continuous planning with feedback.

 **Kanban:** Visual workflow system focused on continuous delivery, limiting work in progress, and improving flow efficiency.